If you have ever received a vaccination, you know your arm may feel a bit sore for a few days after the shot.

 The pain you are experiencing is usually soreness of the muscle where the injection was given.
-This pain is also a sign that your immune system is making antibodies in response to the viruses in the vaccine.
+This pain also is a sign that your immune system is making antibodies in response to the viruses in the vaccine.

 Pain After a Shot: Normal Site Reactions to Vaccines